last updated

 Schlenk filtration

 One very important technique used in this course is a filtration under inert gas.
 The basic setup consists of a Schlenk flask, a Schlenk frit and a cap.
-The connection to the vacuum line should be at the top part of the Schlenk frit to remove the contaminants (e.g. water, air).
+The connection to the vacuum line should be at the top part of the Schlenk frit to remove the contaminants (i.e., water, air).
 After the drying process, a plastic clip is attached at the connection between the flask and frit.